blueapple168/baseimage/README.md

 How to use these images and what environment variables can be used are described in the associated [README](java_auto_heap/README.md) files.

-Imags instructions
+Imags Instructions
-* The blueapple/alpine_glibc_basicimage/java_base is base alpine.
+- The blueapple/alpine_glibc_basicimage/java_base is base alpine.
-* The blueapple/alpine_glibc_basicimage/java_auto_heap's shell base [fabric8/java-jboss-openjdk8-jdk](https://hub.docker.com/r/fabric8/java-jboss-openjdk8-jdk/)
+- The blueapple/alpine_glibc_basicimage/java_auto_heap's shell base [fabric8/java-jboss-openjdk8-jdk](https://hub.docker.com/r/fabric8/java-jboss-openjdk8-jdk/)